Your iPhone can speak any text to you with these Accessibility settings

-For those with low or no vision, reading text on an iPhone or iPad can be difficult at best, if not downright impossible.
-Accessibility can help.
-There's a feature called Spoken Content that will read out words on a page, read out the whole page, and more.
-Here's how to use it!
+For those with low or no vision, the Accessibility features available on iPhone and iPad are absolutely essential.
+One such feature, Spoken Text, gives your iOS device the ability to read out words on a page, read out the whole page, and more.
+Here's how to use Spoken Content on iPhone and iPad!

 How to enable Speak Selection

 Speak Selection allows you to select bits of text on a screen to be read aloud to you.
+Here's how to turn it on.

 - Launch Settings from your Home screen.